 We live and learn with an active and determined approach to our ambition.

 Our Teaching and Support Staff

-As a result of my experiences in education and beyond I remain firmly of the belief that a school with consistently clear values, excellent teaching and a broad range of opportunities for students to learn outside the classroom will be a school where students flourish.
+As a result of her experiences in education and beyond she remains firmly of the belief that a school with consistently clear values, excellent teaching and a broad range of opportunities for students to learn outside the classroom will be a school where students flourish.

-Our school values underpin everything that we do and it is to those that I direct staff, students and parents to understand what drives our purpose and our decision-making.
+Our school values underpin everything that we do and it is to those that she directs staff, students and parents to understand what drives our purpose and our decision-making.

 Head of Primary

 Daniela received Qualified Teacher Status in 2009, having graduated in Comparative American Studies at the University of Warwick before transferring to teaching through a PGCE with specialist status in Primary Languages.
 For the past 4 years, she worked for Ark Schools, a national academy chain in the UK.
 In her role as Inclusion Manager and Senior Leader, she was part of a team that led Ark Bentworth Primary Academy to a "Good" at Ofsted and contributed to its position in the top 2% of the most improved primary schools in London (2014-2015).
 She then went on to lead inclusion across 3 Ark Schools, in order to develop practice and improve standards.
 Her last role in London was as Vice Principal at Ark Swift Primary Academy, in which alongside the Principal, she led the school to a “Good” at Ofsted (June 2016) for the first time in twenty years.